-In addition to making sure all beneficiaries are in order*, a good estate plan takes a look at potential tax liabilities upon death and examines the potential solutions to those in advance.
-A common example is a family cottage.
-If there are not many assets left other than the cottage, it may be that the tax bill will force a sale of the cottage even though that may not have been the purpose of the parents or grandparents.
+In addition to ensuring all beneficiaries are in order*, a good estate plan looks at potential tax liabilities upon death.
+It examines the possible solutions to those in advance.
+A typical example is a family cottage.
+If there are not many assets left other than the cottage, it may be that the tax bill will force a sale of the cabin even though that may not have been the purpose of the parents or grandparents.

-Another major issue is streamlining the estate.
-Some estates can take years to settle but if they are set up well, all the financial assets can be settled within weeks.
+Another significant issue is streamlining the estate.
+Some estates can take years to settle, but if they are set up well, all financial assets should be settled within weeks.

-Contact us to get this process started today.
+Contact Worby Wealth Management Regina to get this your estate planning process started today.